Skip to content

 image.png

-On terminal of the host where Splunk Enterprise is installed, verify that there are Splunk_TA_microsoft_sysmon and Splunk_TA_windows in /opt/splunk/etc/apps directory
+On terminal of the Splunk VM where Splunk Enterprise is installed, verify that there are Windows, Sysmon, Linux and FortiGate Apps in the /opt/splunk/etc/apps directory.
+Copy the apps to /opt/splunk/etc/deployment-apps directory.

 cd /opt/splunk/etc/apps

-Verify that the apps are shown in the Splunk Enterprise web UI
+Verify that the apps are shown in the Splunk Enterprise web UI.
+Go to Settings > Forwarder Management > Configurations.

 image.png